16.5 KB · updated 2026-07-06 · md

 You can force all configured external refresh commands before a compile:

-tesserae project compile --refresh-external-tools
+tesserae compile --refresh-integrations

 Manual equivalent